arvimal/BootCamp/003-Operating-System-Concepts/01-Process-Management.md

     * Stats - The child's resourse statistics are set to 0.
     * File locks - Any file locks used by the parent process are not inherited by the child process.
     * Signals - Any signals in use with the parent are not inherited by the child process.

+**NOTE**:
+>Linux systems use clone(), a superset of fork that handles threads and includes additional features.
+>fork() remains in the kernel for backward compatibility but calls clone() behind the scenes.

 ### 2.2.
 Copy-On-Write (COW) behaviour of `fork()`
 1. Copy-on-Write is the process in which modern Unix/Linux systems do forking.